s-KaiNet/spfx-fast-serve/docs/MS Teams Toolkit.md

 # How to integrate fast-serve with MS Teams Toolkit

 1. Configure your SPFx solution with `fast-serve` like you normally do.
-2. In the root of your MS Teams Toolkit project, open `.vscode/tasks.json` and new tasks:
+2. In the root of your MS Teams Toolkit project, open `.vscode/tasks.json` and add two tasks:

 ```json
   {